SEPI’s commitment with Society becomes evident with the values which govern its activity and which pervade its corporate culture:

-Through this Agreement, the Ministry commits itself to collaborate with SEPI in the promotion and development of measures which raise the awareness against gender-based violence, especially at the workplace.
+Through this agreement both parties commit themselves to collaborating in the promotion and development of awareness-raising measures against gender-based violence, especially at the workplace.

-For its part, SEPI commits itself to make known among its 74,000 employees all the initiatives against gender-based violence promoted by the Government.
+For its part, SEPI commits itself to making known within its Group all the initiatives promoted by the Government against gender-based violence.

 SEPI regards the training of human resources as a key factor for increasing the competitiveness of its companies and for the professional and personal development of its employees, within a goal of continual improvement.

 All its companies make a large effort on the continual training of their employees, as a key factor for optimizing and updating their professional activity.